Stop using separate environments for development, testing, and production (DTAP)

 Are we actually solving the problem here?
 Or are we just hiding it under the rug?
 It seems to me that we are fighting the symptoms, but not curing the problem.
 Why are our deployments causing instability?
 Why are we unable to deploy reliably?
 Why are changes in the codebase breaking our application this often?

 Imagine if …

 Imagine a team that can reliably deploy a single feature to a live environment without disrupting it.
-They develop new features on a development-environment.
-The team integrates work through version-control (e.g. Git).
+They develop new features on their local machines and continuously integrate work through version-control (e.g. Git).
 Features are developed on a ‘develop’-branch in their version-control system.
 When a feature is done, it is committed to a ‘master’-branch in their version-control system.
 A build server picks up the commit, builds the entire codebase from scratch and runs all the automated tests it can find.
 When there are no issues, the build is packaged for deployment.
 A deployment server picks up the package, connects to the webserver/webfarm, creates a snapshot for rapid rollback and runs the deployment.
 The webfarm is updated one server at a time.
-If a problem occurs, the entire deployment is aborted and rolled back.
+If a problem occurs, the entire deployment is halted and rolled back.
 The deployment takes place in such a manner that active users don’t experience disruptions.
-After a deployment, a number of automated smoke tests are run to verify that critical components are still functioning and performing.
+After deployment, a number of automated smoke tests are run to verify that critical components are still functioning and performing.
 Various telemetry sensors monitor the application throughout the deployment to notify the team as soon as something breaks down.

 Just to make sure: here’s what I’m not saying …

-To make sure we’re on the same page, let me emphasize what I’m not argueing in this post:
+To make sure we’re on the same page, let me emphasize what I’m not arguing in this post:

 - DTAP is always bad: DTAP can serve a purpose.
 But it needs to be aggressively automated and optimized to reduce queues from forming.
 And so does the process of pushing features through as quickly as possible.
 Both rarely happen.
 So I think we should explore alternative approaches, of which there are quite a few;